 With a sensitivity of 98% DiaSys D-Dimer FS fulfills and even exceeds international requirements for diagnostic sensitivity: ≥ 95% (FDA), ≥ 97% (CLSI).

 Another important term in the context of D-dimer determination is specificity.
 This value is defined by the rate of correctly classified negative cases.
-Although this measurand is not as critical as sensitivity, due to fact that no individual with VTE is overseen, high specificity rates minimize the number of false positive cases and reduces additional costs for time-consuming confirmation procedures.
+Although this value is not as critical as sensitivity in terms of patient’s health, high specificity results minimize the number of false positive cases and thus, reducing additional diagnosis costs for time-consuming confirmation procedures.

 The performance of a screening test is measured by its “predictive value” which reflects the diagnostic value of the test results.